pnlbwh/pnlpipe/README.md

     ./pnlpipe std ls -cx fs

-The `ls` command helps you inspect your data by piping the results to other commands.
-Say you want to get the space directions of all your eddy corrected DWI's:
+The `ls` command helps you inspect your generated data or use it for other types of processing by piping its results to other commands.
+Say you want to get the space directions of all your eddy corrected DWI's, you could do the following:

     ./pnlpipe std ls dwied | unu head | grep 'space directions'

 # PNL: Running on the cluster

-The PNL uses a high performance computing cluster for most of its data processing.
-The cluster uses [LSF](https://en.wikipedia.org/wiki/Platform_LSF) to manage batch processing, and *pnlpipe* provides a Makefile that allows you to easily submit jobs to this system to run your pipelines.
+The PNL uses a high performance computing cluster for most of its data processing, and this cluster uses [LSF](https://en.wikipedia.org/wiki/Platform_LSF) to manage batch processing. *pnlpipe* provides a Makefile that allows you to easily submit your pipeline jobs to this system.

-First, edit `Makefile` and replace `std` in the line `PIPE := std` to the name of the pipeline you wish to run.
-Now you can submit pipeline jobs for individual case ids like so:
+Edit `Makefile` and replace `std` in the line `PIPE := std` to the name of the pipeline you wish to run.
+Now you can submit pipeline jobs for individual case ids like this:

     make 001-bsub8 002-bsub8 003-bsub8

-This submits an 8 core lsf job for each of the case ids `001`, `002`, and `003`.
+This submits an 8 core LSF job for each of the case ids `001`, `002`, and `003`.
-If resources are limited it might be better to ask for 4 core jobs:
+If resources are limited, 4 cores might be better:

     make 001-bsub4 002-bsub4 003-bsub4

-For a large case list, this method is too tedious, and it's possible that you accidentally submit a job for a case id that's already in the queue or being processed.
+For a large case list, this method is tedious and it's possible that you accidentally submit a job for a case id that's already in the queue or running.
 A better way is to run

     make caselist-bsub8  # or, make caselist-bsub4

-This will iterate over each case id in `caselist.txt` and submit an 8 core job to the LSF system, but only if that case id is not already running (it uses the LSF command `bjobs` to figure out what's currently running).
-If your caselist is named something other than `caselist.txt`, edit the `Makefile` and modify the line `CASELIST := caselist.txt` to point to your file.
+This will iterate over each case id in `caselist.txt` and submit an 8 core job to the LSF system, but only if that case id is not already running (it uses the LSF command `bjobs` to determine this).
+If your caselist is not named `caselist.txt`, edit the `Makefile` and modify the line `CASELIST := caselist.txt` to point to your file.

-An alternative to modifying the Makefile is to set its variables on the command
+An alternative to modifying the Makefile is to set the variables on the command
 line:

     make PIPE=std CASELIST=caselist2.txt caselist-bsub8

 # Multiple Parameter Combinations

+Sometimes you'd like to run a pipeline using different parameters, for example when trying to optimize results, or to test out the effect of different software versions.
+The walkthrough briefly mentioned how to have multiple parameter values, but this section will provide more details.

+## Lists of parameter values

+Each pipeline has one parameters file: `pnlpipe_params/<pipeline>.params`.
+This is a file that is expected to be in [yaml](http://www.yaml.org/start.html) format and have either a single dictionary, or a list of dictionaries.
+The keys of the dictionaries are the names of the arguments to the `make_pipeline` function in the `pnlpipe_pipelines/<pipeline>.py`, and each key has a list of values.
+When this parameter file is read, every combination of parameter values is calculated, and each of these parameter combinations will be printed when you run `./pnlpipe <pipeline> status`, and each will be used by pipeline when you run `./pnlpipe <pipeline> run`.

+Here's a simple example.
+Say we have a pipeline `pnlpipe_pipelines/simply.py`, with the following signature for `make_pipeline`:

+    def make_pipeline(caseid, inputDwiKey, someparam=0.1):
+       ...

+When you run `./pnlpipe simple init`, it will make a file like this:

+    caseid: [./caselist.txt]
+    inputDwiKey: ['*mandatory*']
+    someparam: [0.1]

+Now say that our `pnlpipe_config.py` looks like the following:

+        INPUT_KEYS = {
+        'caseid_placeholder': '{case},
+        'dwi': '../{case}/{case}-dwi.nhdr',
+        'dwiharm': '../{case}/{case}-dwi-harm.nhdr'
+        }

+where `dwi` stands for our raw DWI's, and `dwiharm` are some preprocessed versions.
+To run the `simple` pipeline on both types of DWI using the same caselist, we would make our parameters

+    caseid: [./caselist.txt]
+    inputDwiKey: [dwi, dwiharm]
+    someparam: [0.1]

+Then `./pnlpipe simple status` will show the parameters, output template paths, and progress for 2 parameter combinations, (`dwi`, `0.1`) and (`dwiharm`, `0.1`).
+If we made `someparam: [0.1, 0.2]`, then there would be 4 parameter combinations.

+## Lists of parameter dictionaries

+Say that for the above example, instead of running the pipeline for `someparam=0.1` and `someparam=0.2`  for both `dwi` and `dwiharm`, we only wanted to use `0.1` for `dwi` and `0.2` for `dwiharm`, we could achieve that by writing two separate parameter
+dictionaries:

+    - caseid: [./caselist.txt]
+      inputDwiKey: [dwi]
+      someparam: [0.1]

+    - caseid: [./caselist.txt]
+      inputDwiKey: [dwi]
+      someparam: [0.2]

+(Make sure that all the parameter names line up with `caseid`!).
+Another example is when you have input paths that are in different directories, each having different case lists.
+To run the pipeline on both sets of data, you would make 2 or more dictionaries:

+    - caseid: [./caselist1.txt]
+      inputDwiKey: [dwi2]
+      someparam: [0.1]

+    - caseid: [./caselist2.txt]
+      inputDwiKey: [dwi2]
+      someparam: [0.1]

+# Writing your own pipelines